Asymptotic total geodesy of local holomorphic curves exiting a bounded symmetric domain and applications to a uniformization problem for algebraic subsets: Applications

 \begin{thm} Let $X$ be a compact K\"ahler manifold with ample canonical line bundle, and denote by $\pi:\widetilde X \to X$ the uniformization map.
 Then, $\text{\rm Aut}_0(\widetilde X)$ is a semisimple Lie group of the noncompact type. \end{thm}

-Here a semisimple subgroup $Q$ is said to be of the noncompact type if and only if in the direct product decomposition of the universal covering group $\widetilde{Q}$ of $Q$ there are no compact factors.
+Here a semisimple Lie group $Q$ is said to be of the noncompact type if and only if in the direct product decomposition of the universal covering group $\widetilde{Q}$ of $Q$ there are no compact factors.

 We have proven that $Z \subset Hx$ for some complex algebraic subgroup $H \subset G = \text{\rm Aut}_0(X_c)$, so that in particular $Z \subset \Omega$ is nonsingular, and $\check Y := Z/\check \Gamma$ is a projective manifold.
 The K\"ahler metric $ds^2_\Omega|_Z$ is of nonpositive bisectional curvature and strictly negative holomorphic sectional curvature by the monotonicity on bisectional curvatures resulting from Gauss' equation, hence $\check Y$ inherits a K\"ahler metric of strictly negative Ricci curvature, proving that $\check Y$ has ample canonical line bundle.
 Hence, Nadel \cite{Na90} applies to $\check Y$.
 However, we will need a modified version as given below, which follows immediately from the proof in \cite{Na90}, since we are dealing with holomorphic isometries of $(Z,ds^2_\Omega|_Z)$ which are restrictions of holomorphic automorphisms of $\Omega$ which stabilize $Z$.
 Recall that we have assumed that there is no proper totally geodesic complex submanifold $\Omega' \subset \Omega$ which contains $Z$.
 We have